grierson/grierson/productivity/learning.md

 - References
   - Brute force learning [^TOSTM]

-## Practice
+## Practice (Work smart, not harder)

-- Set goal specific goal (Sweet spot - not too easy, not too hard)
-  - Build something with what you've just learned
-- Feedback (Quickly check if you're right or wrong)
+- Sweet spot Goal for Feedback (Quickly check if you're right or wrong)
+  - Sweet spot (Not too easy, not to hard)
   - Mock tests
   - Flash cards
   - Recall as much can you remember of what you just learned
   - Write down your confidence level then compare after the session
   - Examples
-    - Draw face from memory then compare with reference
+    - Drawing: Draw face from memory then compare with reference
-    - Recall number then check if correct
+    - Reading: Recall what you've just read from memory
-    - Pause chess game and guess next move
+    - Chess: Guess next move
-    - Hear start of Spanish phrase and complete it
+    - Spanish: Hear start of Spanish phrase, then try and finish it
+    - 100m run: How can I take off faster?
 - Focused (No distractions, nice environment)
 - Time box (25 minutes - Pomodoro)